Skip to main content

 How it works

 Page sizes are preserved per page, not normalized.
 A document merging A4 and US Letter sources will have mixed page sizes in the output, matching each source's original dimensions.
 This is usually what you want for reports combining documents from different regions.
-If you need uniform page size, process the non-matching files through a PDF resizer first or use a print-to-PDF step to rasterize to a single size (at the cost of quality on vector content).

 Frequently asked questions